MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/10-script-modules.md

 ## Summary

 In this chapter you've learned how to turn your functions into a script module in PowerShell.
-You've also leaned some of the best practices for creating script modules such as creating a module manifest for your script module.
+You've also learned some of the best practices for creating script modules such as creating a module manifest for your script module.

 ## Review